flutter/website/src/docs/development/add-to-app/index.md

 * Using Flutter in background mode is still a WIP.
 * Packing a Flutter library into another sharable library or packing multiple Flutter libraries into an application isn't supported.
+* Plugins used in add-to-app on Android should undergo https://flutter.dev/go/android-plugin-migration and use the [FlutterPlugin](https://api.flutter.dev/javadoc/io/flutter/embedding/engine/plugins/FlutterPlugin.html)-based APIs.
+Plugins that don't support FlutterPlugin may have unexpected behaviors if they make assumptions that are untenable in add-to-app (such as assuming that a Flutter Activity is always present).

 ## Supported features